SLHD Board Members

 The Hon.
-Ron Phillips served as a Member of Parliament in the NSW Legislative Assembly from 1984 to 1999.
-Among other appointments, Mr Phillips served as Government Whip, Minister for Health for four years before becoming Deputy Leader of the NSW Liberal Party.
-After leaving politics in 1999, Mr Phillips developed a successful consulting business in the health and aged care industry, providing strategic and detailed advice to government and a broad range of business clients.
-Mr Phillips was formerly part owner and managing director of Sydney Breast Clinic Pty Ltd, and chair of the Sydney Institutes for Health and Medical Research.
-He is currently founding shareholder and director of BCAL Diagnostics Pty Ltd and chair of NSW Kids and Families.
+Ron Phillips served as the Member for Miranda in the NSW Parliament Legislative Assembly from 1984 to 1999.
+Among other appointments, Mr Phillips served as Government Whip, Minister for Health and Deputy Leader of the NSW Opposition.
+After leaving politics, he developed a successful consulting business in the health and aged care industry, providing strategic and detailed advice to government and a broad range of business clients.
+Mr Phillips was formerly part owner and managing director of the Sydney Breast Clinic Pty Ltd, and chair of the Sydney Institutes for Health and Medical Research.
+He is currently a founding shareholder and managing director of BCAL Diagnostics Pty Limited and a director of Westmead IVF.

 Dr Barry R Catchlove AM

 Dr Thomas Karplus

 David McLean has a 35-year career in healthcare communications and marketing in Australia, USA and South East Asia at Chief Executive level in a leading multi-national corporation.
 A co-founder and chairman of the University of Sydney Medical School's Cancer Communications Unit, Mr McLean served as a board member of the Faculty of Pharmacy Foundation.
 He has a passion for patient advocacy and effective professional patient communications.
 He continues to serve in other board and chair positions and mentors young, high-potential talent.